 Courses taught: STHO 210, 211, 212

-Background: Prof. Ver Beek has worked with the Christian Reformed World Relief Committee in Central America for six years and now leads the semester and interim programs in Honduras.
+Background: Prof. Ver Beek has worked with the Christian Reformed World Relief Committee (now World Renew) in Central America for six years and now leads the semester and interim programs in Honduras.
 He has worked with many grass-roots organizations in Honduras and is a founder of the Association for a more Just Society (AJS).
 He is currently studying the long-term effects of short-term missions.

 Other Calvin faculty with international development expertise

 David Dornbos, biology, teaches BIO 364 and has a strong interest in agricultural issues.

 Mark Fackler, communication arts and sciences, has led many interim classes to Kenya.

 Evert Van Der Heide, economics, teaches ECON 237 and 337, and studies economic development in Indonesia, focusing especially on labor and employment issues.